Overview and Description

 - Proximal end terminal neuroma, homogenous hypoechoic echotexture

-- May see muscle atrophy
+- May see muscle atrophy (especially in chronic injuries)

 - Contusion

-- US Advantages
+- US Advantages5

-- Time: very quick to do, faster than EMG or MRI 6
+- Time: very quick to do, faster than EMG or MRI6

-- Cost: Relatively low cost compared to other modalities
+- Cost: relatively low cost compared to other modalities

-- US Disadvantages
+- US Disadvantages5

 - MR neurography can identify nerve discontinuity of a nerve, but over 50% of high-grade nerve transections have minimal to no gap present.7

-- Additionally, high resolution MRI (1.5 and 3 Tesla) can further enhance injury detection.
+- Additionally, high-resolution MRI (1.5 and 3 Tesla) can further enhance injury detection.

 - T2-weighted images can detect axonotmesis and neurotmesis but not neuropraxia.7